cesbo/help/en/astra/input/udp.md

 ### Too many errors on receiving UDP

+CC errors in the Astra MPEG-TS Analyzer output can be caused by packets loss or excess.

 !> CC (Continuity Counter) error.
-Indicates that packets continuity is corrupted.
-Can be caused by packets loss or excess
+Indicates that packets continuity is corrupted

 <details>
-<summary>Too many errors on receiving UDP (packets excess)</summary>
+<summary>Too many errors on receiving UDP: Packets excess</summary>

 On excess packets you will see in the `tcpdump` output packets from different sources.
 For example: